ovh/docs/pages/platform/metrics/metrics_opentsdb/guide.en-gb.md

 ---
-title: 'Push and vizualize your first datapoints with OpenTSDB'
+title: Push and vizualize your first datapoints with OpenTSDB
 slug: start-opentsdb
-excerpt: 'Push and query your first datapoints'
+excerpt: Push and query your first datapoints
-section: 'Getting started'
+section: Getting started
 order: 3
 ---